Agoric/agoric-sdk/packages/run-protocol/src/runStake/README.md

   - dapp: with rich interaction but low privilege
   - walletBridge: with high privilege and constrained interaction
   - attestation: a service within the runStake contract
-  - golang: the Cosmos SDK layer, including the `x/lien` module
+  - Cosmos_SDK: the Cosmos SDK layer, including the `x/lien` module

 Before this interaction, an `ag123` account has been provisioned, which provides an `AttestationMaker` for that account to the wallet.